A Guide to Interactions Between Cats and Humans

 This critical window is the key to socializing a cat!
 During this time, introduce kittens to areas and objects throughout your home and handle and play with them regularly.
 The younger a kitten is handled, the more socialized she will be.

-Remember: The window closes fast.
+Remember: The critical window closes fast.
 With every week that passes, a kitten becomes more difficult to socialize.

-When kittens are two months old and older, socialization gets much more challenging.
+When kittens are 2 months old and older, socialization gets much more challenging.
 Cats are creatures of habit who are very attached to their territories and stressed by change.
 The older they get, the more set they are in their ways and the less you can influence them.